-The Code contains the following loan eligibility requirements that are applicable to the Tax-Exempt Mortgage Loans for Federal income tax purposes in order that interest on the Tax-Exempt Bonds not be included in gross income for Federal income tax purposes retroactive to the date of the issuance thereof.
-Certain documents have been adopted by the Agency that establish procedures to be followed in connection with the Tax-Exempt Mortgage Loans in order to assure that interest paid on the Tax-Exempt Bonds not be included in gross income for Federal income tax purposes under the Code (the "Program Documents").
+The Code contains the following loan eligibility requirements that are applicable to the Offered Bonds Mortgage Loans and the portions of any Mortgage Loan otherwise attributable to the Offered Bonds for Federal income tax purposes in order that interest on the Offered Bonds not be included in gross income for Federal income tax purposes retroactive to the date of the issuance thereof.
+These requirements apply to the Offered Bonds Mortgage Loans.
+Certain documents have been adopted by the Agency that establish procedures to be followed in connection with the Offered Bonds Mortgage Loans in order to assure that interest paid on the Offered Bonds not be included in gross income for Federal income tax purposes under the Code (the "Program Documents").